 Top British home office mandarin quits in minister bullying row

+Philip Rutnam quit after reports of tensions between him and Home Secretary Priti Patel, including allegations she mistreated officials.
+Patel has denied the allegations against her.
+Rutnam, who has worked the government for 33 years, took the unusual step of making a statement outside his home alleging Patel was behind the campaign to oust him.

 "In the last ten days I have been the target of a vicious and orchestrated briefing campaign," he told reporters.
 "It has been alleged that I have briefed the media against the Home Secretary.
-This along with many other claims is completely false.
-The Home Secretary categorically denied any involvement in this campaign to the Cabinet Office.
-I regret, I do not believe her."
+This along with many other claims is completely false," Rutnam said.

+"The Home Secretary categorically denied any involvement in this campaign to the Cabinet Office.
+I regret, I do not believe her," he added Rutnam said he had tried to reconcile with Patel, at the request of the cabinet secretary and Prime Minister Boris Johnson.

+"But despite my efforts to engage with her, Priti Patel has made no efforts to engage with me to discuss this," he said.
+Rutnam said that this gave him "very strong claims" for constructive dismissal, which he would be pursuing in the courts.
+He added while his experience was "extreme", it was part of a "wider pattern" in government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)